JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-upgrade-app.md

 * Add the ContentNegotiation functionality (`ktor-client-content-negotiation`) responsible for serializing/deserializing the content in a specific format.
-* Add the `ktor-serialization-kotlinx-json` depencency to instruct Ktor to use the JSON format and `kotlinx.serialization` as a serialisation library.
+* Add the `ktor-serialization-kotlinx-json` dependency to instruct Ktor to use the JSON format and `kotlinx.serialization` as a serialisation library.
 Ktor will expect JSON data and deserialize it into a data class when receiving responses.
 * Provide the platform engines by adding dependencies on the corresponding artifacts in the platform source sets (`ktor-client-android`, `ktor-client-darwin`).